Introduction

 - Scrub gently with a toothbrush and rinse with warm water.

-- Dish Soap: Effective at breaking down grease and oils, dish soap can be used to tackle both water-based and oil-based paint stains.
+- Dish Soap: Effective at breaking down grease and oils, dish soap works on both paint types.

 - Mix a few drops of dish soap with warm water.

-- Soak a cloth in the soapy water and dab the stain.
+- Soak a cloth in the soapy solution and dab the stain.

-- Scrub gently with a toothbrush, then rinse and repeat if necessary.
+- Gently scrub with a toothbrush, then rinse and repeat if necessary.

-- Hydrogen Peroxide: This household item can be used for its bleaching properties, but use it with caution as it can lighten fabric.
+- Hydrogen Peroxide: This can be used for its bleaching properties, but use caution as it may lighten fabric.

 - Apply a small amount of hydrogen peroxide to the stain.

-- Let it sit for a few minutes, then blot it with a clean cloth.
+- Let it sit for a few minutes, then blot with a clean cloth.

 - Rinse thoroughly with warm water.

-- Hairspray: Surprisingly, hairspray can be effective due to its alcohol content.
+- Hairspray: Surprisingly effective due to its alcohol content.

-- Spray a generous amount of hairspray directly onto the stain.
+- Spray a generous amount directly onto the stain.

 - Allow it to sit for a few minutes to break down the paint.